 - If you don't like cod, you can substitute it for one of the other fish I mentioned above.
 Or you can use chicken or lean beef with the same spices and toppings as well.

 - You can also use lettuce wraps or low-carb tortillas if you're watching your carb consumption.

-- Try a "deconstructed" taco — put your toppings in a bowl and layer the fish on top.
+- Try a "deconstructed" taco — put your toppings in a fish taco bowl with rice or quinoa as the base.
 Now what you have is more salad and less taco, still delicious.